Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Introduction

-In general, the difficulty in understanding correlated systems lies in the fact that there are no simple theories to explain both the weak interaction limit of the metallic state and the strong interaction limit of the Mott insulating phase.\cite{n_mott_68,n_mott_82} The most successful theory of interacting fermions is Fermi liquid theory. \cite{Landau_1956,landau_1957,landau_1959} The basic underlying assumption is that the interaction can be turned on adiabatically from the non-interacting free fermions limit.
+In general, the difficulty in understanding correlated systems lies in the fact that there are no simple theories to explain both the weak interaction limit of the metallic state and the strong interaction limit of the Mott insulating phase.\cite{n_mott_68,n_mott_82} The most successful theory of interacting fermions is the Fermi liquid theory. \cite{Landau_1956,landau_1957,landau_1959} The basic underlying assumption is that the interaction can be turned on adiabatically from the non-interacting free fermions limit.
 The consequence is that the quantum numbers of the non-interacting fermions remain unchanged.
 Electrons can be treated as quasi-particles in a rather stable state with a lifetime that becomes very long for those states near the Fermi level.

 The Fermi liquid theory is a very efficient description of interacting fermions in a metallic phase \cite{Landau_1956,landau_1957,landau_1959}.
 It is applicable to almost all metallic phases, except for special circumstances such as the notable exception of one-dimensional systems.
 The theory owes its simplicity to being an effective renormalized single particle theory.
-Once the system is beyond the simple single particle description, there is no universal prescription to handle the competition or cooperation between the kinetic energy and the potential energy due to couplings.
+Once the system is beyond the simple single particle description, there is no universal prescription to handle the competition or cooperation between the different degrees of freedom and the interplay between the kinetic and the potential energies.
 Precisely for this reason, numerical methods are often inevitable for practical calculations.